AstraxVZ/ModernSiteBuilder/README.md

 </html>
 ```

-You also need to run that code, so you need to create an `app.js` file.
+You also need to create the page contents, so you need to create an `app.js` file.
 It will be used for creating the elements.
 ```javascript
 const sections = [
     { title: 'Section', content: 'It works!' },